 When someone wants to take their career to the next level, no matter what industry they're in, management is one of the most obvious steps to take.
 But getting management experience before actually becoming a manager is challenging even though an increasing amount of management jobs want to see that experience.
 A certificate in management is a great way to learn the basics of organizing and leading projects, people, and businesses.

 There are many types of management and an equal number of concentrations for management certificates.
 There are accredited certificate programs for parks management, hotel management, and aviation management.
 Some certificates focus on one area of management like leadership , revenue, or strategic procurement.
-Similarly, salary is highly contingent on the type of management and industry a job is in.
-For example, the average salary for a parks and recreation manager is $38,000 but those with the Project Management Professional certificate earn an average of $110,000 a year.

 The online graduate certificate for project management at City University of Seattle requires the student to already have a bachelor's degree from an accredited university.
 Students take a total of 18 credit hours with courses in project financial management, managing risks, and measuring project performance.
 Courses for the certificate apply toward Project Management Professional (PMP) certification from the Project Management Institute and qualify as PMI Professional Development Credits.
 The credits are also transferable to many master's degree programs in project management .